kyng-codeops/MSA-ESRGAN/README.md

 modification to Real-ESRGAN (the generators between ESRGAN, Real-ESRGAN, and MSA-ESRGAN are all identical, only the discriminator is changed).
 Since this is a work in-progress, I will eventually fix-up this repo's documentation.
 For now, there will be tons of old references and links and typos.

-Traing this model is identical to Real-ESRGAN so I'm keeping much of that documentation for now.
+Inferencing this model is identical to Real-ESRGAN so I'm keeping much of that documentation for now.
+The training procedures are also the same but the MSA discriminator is unique.

-If MSA-ESRGAN is helpful, please help to ⭐ this repo or recommend it to your friends 😊 <br>
+If MSA-ESRGAN is helpful, please help to ⭐ this repo<br>
 Other recommended projects:<br>
 ▶️ [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN): A practical algorithm for General Image/Video Restoration <br>
 ▶️ [GFPGAN](https://github.com/TencentARC/GFPGAN): A practical algorithm for real-world face restoration <br>